 Hello there, what are your plans for father’s day?
 On this special day, I plan to make a simple and delightfully delicious recipe – Tiramisu Panna Cotta.
-One of my favorite no-bake desserts that is super easy to make and can be adapted with different flavors like fresh fruits, vanilla, custard, chocolate, coconut …. the list is endless!
+One of my favorite no-bake desserts that are super easy to make and can be adapted to different flavors like fresh fruits, vanilla, custard, chocolate, coconut …. the list is endless!

 This recipe combines the wonderful flavors of cream, mascarpone cheese with Kahlua liqueur and coffee in one single dessert.
 It’s so creamy and utterly delicious!